Frequently Asked Questions

 Any advice you'd give to new writers just starting out?

-Do it and do it regularly.
+Write regularly.
 And as Stephen King says if you are not writing then read.
-Write about what you know or are passionate about as that will make it easier.
+Write about what you know or are passionate about as that will make your creative process easier.